vinala/docs/src/routing.md

 #### Routing GET with dynamic parameters

 Usually when you want to pass data in the url you use URLs like this `www.exemple.com/?fname=youssef&lname=had`.
-In Fiesta you can use more simple way to pass data and get data from URL.
+In Lighty you can use more simple way to pass data and get data from URL.

 ```php
 Route::get('user/{fname}/{lname}', function($fname,$lname)